2019 Annual Summit in Botswana

 Susan Oatway, Senior Analyst at Drewry says “The project cargo market has a number of drivers, from power generation to construction through to mining.
 Whilst the Americas is busy at the moment with renewable energy projects and Asia is dominated by China’s One Belt One Road construction projects, Africa has a project spread that is the envy of other regions.

 From Solar and Wind power to LNG trains, from new road networks to affordable housing projects, from Potash to Uranium mines, Africa is the shining light for the project market.
 While it is true that not every project will need cargo imported, there is still enough development here to promote a significant shift in demand to this region.”
+See our growing Delegate List.

 We want to provide the opportunity for PCN Members to understand, explore and secure business in this expanding marketplace and have an exciting schedule planned with a Game Drive and Bush Braai Dinner at Mokolodi Nature Reserve and a grand finale at a wonderful outdoor setting adjacent to a picturesque lake where a feast will be enjoyed whilst seated around a blazing bonfire under the African sky.